 Entering into the log view first takes you to the error or exception line, followed by the stack trace.
 OverOps will also display the context of the error, by highlighting the beginning of the relevant transaction in which the error happened.

 Notice that all the advanced features and functionalities that are available in the error analysis screen are available in log view as well - handling the error (archiving, resolving, labeling), sharing it (via Jira or OverOps' notes) and searching within it.

 In addition, just as we inject tiny URLs into your log files, you can see OverOps URLs within the log view, allowing you to open new errors and exceptions in a new tab directly from the log view, as you can do from the log file itself.

-In order to change the 250 log lines default, add the following argument to your JVM startup arguments (e.g 1000 lines):
+In order to change the number of characters recorded per log statement by adding the following argument to your JVM startup arguments (default 10K):